Workplace diversity: Why it’s good for business

 This is especially true when it comes to hiring good talent.
 The exiting of baby boomers from Canada’s labour force is making it harder for businesses to hire skilled workers.
 This means business owners need to be more creative to meet their recruitment needs.

 Immigrants represent much of Canada’s population growth today.
-Indeed, by 2032, immigrants will account for up to 80% of Canada’s population growth, and around one in four Canadians will have been born in another country, according to a BDC study.
+Indeed, by 2032, they will account for up to 80% of Canada’s population growth, while one in four will have been born in another country, according to a BDC study.

 Get a competitive edge

 The same logic applies to hiring people who speak different languages.
-"There's no doubt that having a multilingual work force sharpens your competitive edge in the global arena," he says.
+Having a workplace with multilingual employees sharpens your competitive edge in foreign countries.

 Employees of diverse backgrounds bring knowledge of their markets and cultures to a company.
-A firm that hires within the East Asian community, for instance, may get easier access to that audience as it becomes known that the firm has employees with this background.
-"These employees will have insight into the needs of this group," Lawler explains.
+A firm that hires within the East Asian community, for instance, may get easier access to that market.
+Word can spread that the firm’s employees share their background, while the firm’s employees will have ready insight into the needs of this group.

-3 strategies to attract a more diverse workforce
+3 strategies to build a more diverse workplace

 1. Reach out to specific communities